Holt Korea Adoption Process

 During this 2-4 month process, you will work with either a Holt branch office or a trusted Holt partner.
 Your social worker will help guide you in exploring issues, in-depth, related to being an adoptive family – such as your motivations, concerns and strengths as potential adoptive parents.

-If you live in a state where Holt does not have a branch office, you will need to select one of our co-operating local service agency for your state.
+If you live in a state where Holt does not have a branch office, you will need to select one of our co-operating local service agencies for your state.

 File for USCIS pre-approval I-600A: